 There are various industrial power transformer types: there are oil-filled transformers and dry transformer types; there are underground transformers, pole mounted transformers, residential transformers and electrical power transformers.
 There is an auto transformer and a variable auto transformer.
 There is the utility pole transformer, which is a power pole transformer, as well as the power line transformer.
 Most have transformer enclosures to provide safety and protection of the inner workings.

-The way these types of electrical power transformers work, they are passive devices which transform alternating current (otherwise known as "AC") electric energy from one circuit into another through electromagnetic induction.
-An electrical transformer normally consists of a ferromagnetic core and two or more coils called "windings".
+The way these types of electrical power transformers work, they are passive electrical devices which transform alternating current (otherwise known as "AC") electric energy from one circuit into another through electromagnetic induction.
+Most are step down transformers but it can be a step up transformer.
+They have a primary winding and a secondary winding.
+They normally consist of a ferromagnetic core and two or more coils called "windings".
 A changing current in the primary winding creates an alternating magnetic field in the core.
 In turn, the core multiplies this field and couples the most of the flux through the secondary tranformer windings.
 This in turn induces alternating voltage (or emf) in each of the secondary coils.